KronicDeth/intellij-elixir/README.md

 ##### Deleting Line Breakpoints

-Do one of he following:
+Do one of the following:

 * In the [Breakpoints](#viewing-all-breakpoints) dialog box, select the desired line breakpoint, and click the red minus sign.
 * In the editor, locate the line with the line breakpoint to be deleted, and click its icon in the left gutter.